ledermann/rails-settings/README.md

       end
     end

-Now put update your database with:
+Now update your database with:

     rake db:migrate